Stanford prison experiment

-Participants were recruited from the local community with an ad in the newspapers offering $15 per day to male students who wanted to participate in a "psychological study of prison life."
-Volunteers were chosen after assessments of psychological stability, and then randomly assigned to being prisoners or prison guards.
+Participants were recruited from the local community through an advertisement in the newspapers offering $15 per day ($119.41 in 2025) to male students who wanted to participate in a "psychological study of prison life".
+24 participants were chosen after assessments of psychological stability and then assigned randomly to the role of prisoners or prison guards.
 Critics have questioned the validity of these methods.

-Those volunteers selected to be "guards" were given uniforms specifically to de-individuate them, and instructed to prevent prisoners from escaping.
-The experiment officially started when "prisoners" were arrested by real Palo Alto police.
-Over the following five days, psychological abuse of the prisoners by the "guards" became increasingly brutal.
-After psychologist Christina Maslach visited to evaluate the conditions, she was upset to see how study participants were behaving and she confronted Zimbardo.
+Those volunteers selected to be "guards" were given uniforms designed specifically to de-individuate them, and they were instructed to prevent prisoners from escaping.
+The experiment started officially when "prisoners" were arrested by the real police of Palo Alto.
+During the next five days, psychological abuse of the prisoners by the "guards" became increasingly brutal.
+After psychologist Christina Maslach visited to evaluate the conditions, she was troubled to see how study participants were behaving and she confronted Zimbardo.
 He ended the experiment on the sixth day.

-SPE has been referenced and critiqued as one of the most unethical psychology experiments in history.
-The harm inflicted on the participants prompted universities worldwide to improve their ethics requirements for human subjects of experiments to prevent them from being similarly harmed.
+The experiment has been referenced and critiqued as an example of an unethical psychological experiment, and the harm inflicted on the participants in this and other experiments during the post-World War II era prompted American universities to improve their ethical requirements and institutional review for human experiment subjects in order to prevent them from being similarly harmed.
 Other researchers have found it difficult to reproduce the study, especially given those constraints.

-Critics have described the study as unscientific and fraudulent.
+Certain critics have described the study as unscientific and fraudulent.
+In particular, Thibault Le Texier has established that the guards were asked directly to behave in certain ways in order to confirm Zimbardo's conclusions, which were largely written in advance of the experiment.
+Zimbardo claimed that Le Texier's article was mostly ad hominem and ignored available data that contradicts his counterarguments, but the original participants, who were interviewed for the National Geographic documentary The Stanford Prison Experiment: Unlocking the Truth, have largely confirmed many of Le Texier's claims.

 Funding and methodology

-The official website of the SPE describes the experiment goal as follows:
+Philip Zimbardo's official website described the experiment goal as follows:

 A 1996 article from the Stanford News Service described the experiment goal in a more detailed way:

-The study was funded by the US Office of Naval Research to understand anti-social behaviour.
+The study was funded by the US Office of Naval Research to understand antisocial behavior.
 The United States Navy and the United States Marine Corps wanted to investigate conflict between military guards and prisoners.

-Criticism of the SPE has continued long after the experiment ended.
-Many researchers have critiqued Philip Zimbardo's Stanford Prison Experiment for its methodology, whether it meets the criteria to be a scientific experiment, and whether the guard orientation created a demand bias.
+Criticism of the SPE still continues today.
+Many researchers have critiqued Zimbardo's Stanford Prison Experiment for its method, whether it meets the criteria to be a scientific experiment, and whether the guard orientation created a demand bias.